destinygg/destinypositions/docs/politics.md

 I think that political positions should be the result of a consistent system - namely, an underlying philosophical or moral framework.
 My personal system starts with the axiom of wanting to maximize my own internal happiness.
 [This video](https://www.youtube.com/watch?v=N-eTcjGsK08) provides a full explanation.

 My political positions generally follow from my moral system.
-I think that this is a much better state of affairs than having my positional positions be inherited from my parents, or inherited from a particular political party.
+I think that this is a much better state of affairs than having my political positions be inherited from my parents, or inherited from a particular political party.

 A lot of political debate actually just boils down to having a different moral system.
 Instead of two people arguing at a surface level about an issue, it is sometimes more useful to dive down and try to figure out what the other person actually believes at a fundamental level.
 This is why hypotheticals are an extremely useful tool - they can help pinpoint exactly where you disagree with someone else.